- Home

 -

-Third-country undertakings with net turnover above 150 million in the EU if they have at least one subsidiary or branch in the EU exceeding certain thresholds.
+Non-EU companies with a net turnover of more than €450 million in the EU, provided they have at least one subsidiary or branch in the EU with a turnover of more than €200 million in the EU.*

 Under the CSRD, a company will need to include in a dedicated section of its annual report (not in separate sustainability reports) the information necessary to understand the company’s impacts on sustainability matters as well as how sustainability matters affect the company’s own development, performance and position.